 The Office of Human Resources continues to utilize the NEOGOV job posting system through State OHR and has had a very favorable applicant flow.
-We continuously review and assess our selection and hiring policies, practices and procedures for fairness and that they add value assuring that the right employee is hired the first time.
-An example includes utilizing a more diverse team approach when selecting and interviewing managerial candidates resulting in a deeper, broader, more thorough interviewing process.
+We continuously review and assess our selection/hiring policies and practices/procedures for fairness and ensure that they add value to the selection process.
+For example, using a more diverse team approach when selecting and interviewing managerial candidates has resulted in a deeper, broader, more thorough interviewing process.